wp-plugins/gravityforms-html5-placeholders/readme.txt

 == Description ==

-Adds fully customizable native HTML5 placeholder support to the Gravity Forms plugin extending the Gravity Forms form editor.
-It allows you to define placeholders for both standard and advanced fields and full customization of labels and sublabels.
+The plugin extends the default Gravity Forms form editor to support native HTML5 placeholders and label management.

+It allows you to define placeholders for a wide variety of build-in fields and to customize field labels & sublabels by either overriding the default with your own and/or allowing you to hide them individually.

 Javascript fallback is used for old browsers that don't support the HTML5 placeholder attribute.

+It is fully compatible with WPML for placeholder and label translation using the Gravity Forms Multilingual plugin.

 = Supported Standard Fields =
 * Single Line Text